An Efficient Algorithm for Vertex Enumeration of Arrangement: VE Algorithm Using the Zero Rule

+{Now, we integrate the Zero rule into the algorithmic framework of Avis and Fukuda \cite{avis1991pivoting} for the vertex enumeration.
+First, we note that the core of the \texttt{AF} algorithm is to have a rule to generate a path that leads to an optimal dictionary of the entire hyperplane arrangement.
+This means that any other pivoting rule including the Zero rule that generates a path towards an optimal dictionary of the entire hyperplane arrangement could also seamlessly fit this framework.
+Algorithm \ref{alg:VE_alg_Zero_rule} shows the proposed new algorithm with the Zero rule.}

-Since our focus is VE of an arrangement, we only compare with the Criss-Cross rule and Jensen's general relaxed recursion that are applicable to an arrangement.
+\textbf{Advantage analysis and detailed formulation}.
+Since our focus is on the VE of an arrangement, we only compare with the Criss-Cross rule and Jensen’s general relaxed recursion that are applicable to this problem.
 The advantages of the Zero rule are as follows:

 Jensen's general relaxed recursion requires partitioning a dictionary and analyzing it case by case.
 Its termination dictionary could be primal feasible, dual feasible, or optimal \cite{jensen1985coloring, terlaky1993pivot}, which makes it tedious for VE.
 As for the Criss-Cross rule, although it also needs to discuss two cases, it has only one type of termination dictionary, namely the optimal dictionary.
-This makes it better than Jensen's general relaxed recursion, and it is also exactly the pivot rule used by Avis and Fukuda \cite{avis1991pivoting}.
+This makes it better than Jensen's general relaxed recursion.
+The Criss-Cross rule is the exact one used in the \texttt{AF} algorithm \cite{avis1991pivoting}.

-However, since the condition by Avis and Fukuda is not if-and-only-if, which means that after performing reverse pivoting, applying the Criss-Cross rule may not return to the original dictionary directly.
-As Figure \ref{fig:explain_cc} shows, when the reverse-applying operation about the Criss-Cross rule goes to a new entry, if this new entry has a smaller index, the algorithm goes into a loop.
-If this new entry has a larger index, the algorithm catastrophically skips some vertices.
-Both cases make the vertex enumeration fail.
-The advantage of using the if-and-only-if condition when testing valid reverse pivoting in vertex enumeration is that it guarantees one can return to the original dictionary without requiring additional storage.
-Since it is automatically known that the $(s,r)$ entry in the original dictionary has been pivoted, one can search for entries greater than $s$ and $r$ in further study.